yangcht/radex_emcee/README.md

 ### Note:

+- Note that the code was using Python 2, some modifications are needed if running under Python3.
 - This code combines `emcee` and `RADEX`, performing MCMC sampling on the RADEX-parameters space WITHOUT predefined grids, which leads to faster a convergence time and a better sampling of the parameter space.
 - Simply use `replot` function to generate the figures.